Japan City Guides: Nagoya

 Midland Square & the Twin Towers of the JR Nagoya Station building

 Getting around Nagoya is easy on the city subway

-JR Bus and Meitetsu operate bus services between the airport and Nagoya Station.
+JR Bus operate bus services between the airport and Nagoya Station, whereas the Meitetsu bus to Centrair calls at various hotels in Fushimi and Sakae as well as the Oasis 21 bus center before going to Centrair.
 The bus journey takes about one hour and presently costs 1,000 yen.
 There are further bus services to other locations in the surrounding area and beyond.

 Nagoya's previous international airport (Komaki) has reverted to a general purpose airport with commuter and private business flights.
 There are airport limousine buses to Komaki airport from outside the Meitetsu Melsa building near Nagoya Station and from Nishiharu Station on the Meitetsu Inuyama Line.